emmaloriol/Home-Ownership-in-Washington-State/README.md

 # Home-Ownership-in-Washington-State
 I use the IPUMS (Integrated Public Use Microdata Series) census data to predict renting/ownership status among married people in Washington state.
+Variables related to socioeconomic status and demographics of residents are used to build various support vector models that classify home ownership status.
+The results of these models can be used to better understand factors influencing home ownership and inform policy to improve affordable housing in Washington state.